null-loop/octopus-monitor/ghost-lamp-octopus-integration.md

 MODULES="lirc_rpi"
 ```

-Update / add the following line in `/boot/config.txt`
+Update / add the following line in `/boot/config.txt`:

 ```
 dtoverlay=lirc-rpi,gpio_in_pin=18,gpio_out_pin=17
 ```

-Update the following lines in `etc/lirc/lirc_options.conf`
+Update the following lines in `etc/lirc/lirc_options.conf`:

 ```
 driver      = default
 device      = /dev/lirc0
 ```

-Stop and start lircd:
+Stop and start LIRCD:

 ```
 $ sudo /etc/init.d/lircd stop
 $ sudo /etc/init.d/lircd start
 ```

-You can check the status of lirc to ensure it's running
+You can check the status of LIRC to ensure it's running:

 ```
 $ sudo /etc/init.d/lircd status
 ```

-If everything's OK we need to reboot before we do further testing
+If everything's OK we need to reboot before we do further testing:

 ```
 $ sudo reboot
 ```

-Once rebooted we can test that the lirc driver is working correctly
+Once rebooted we can test that the LIRC driver is working correctly:

 ```
 $ sudo /etc/init.d/lircd stop